 But, even if we have precious human rebirths, how horrible it is to have to start almost all over again in each lifetime.
 “I want to continue on the spiritual path.”
 Right?
 The initial scope.
 “I am really serious about it, and I’ve worked really hard in this lifetime, and I’ve reached a certain level – as I get older, more mature in my Dharma practice – a certain understanding, a certain level of concentration, a certain level of compassion, and so on.
 And now I’m reborn again.
 And although it might be a little bit easier next time because of the instincts that I’ve laid, but how horrible that I have to go through all the stages again to be able to actually reach the point where I was last time and continue and go further.”
 That’s what we have to think about.
 Not just that, well, in every lifetime I’m going to have disturbing emotions, and it’s going to go up and down, and angry and greedy, etc.

-A Dharma-Light Version of the Intermediate Scope Motivation
+A Dharma-Lite Version of the Intermediate Scope Motivation

 You see, there’s a very light version of this intermediate scope, this renunciation, which is that I want to get rid of my disturbing emotions and karma, but we don’t make the connection between that and rebirth.
 Why, sure, that makes a lot of sense.
 It’s horrible to have this up and down, and to get angry, and all the difficulties that happen in my relationships and so on because of my anger and my attachment.
 And so we reduce our Dharma practice, really, to a type of psychotherapy, perhaps a deeper form than is usually available, with a huge amount of methods and so on, from thousands of years of Buddhist experience.
 But still we’re thinking in a – what I would call a very light version of this intermediate scope.
 Because actually all that we’re aiming to get rid of are the first two types of suffering: the suffering of unhappiness and the suffering of ordinary happiness.
 We’re not thinking in terms of rebirth.